ocean-transport/llc-hero-calc/README.md

 2) Split the resulting spatial fields up into a number of smaller regions;
 3) Compute the 3-dimensional vorticity-strain-divergence histogram for each region, without also counting over the time dimension;
 4) Average the resulting histograms over some time period (e.g. a few days),
+5) Save the new regional histogram dataset to an intermediate zarr store,
-5) Extract useful information from the resulting histograms.
+6) Extract useful information from the resulting histograms.

 For (1) we used [xGCM](https://github.com/xgcm/xgcm) - see also [these AMS talk slides](https://speakerdeck.com/tomnicholas/xgcm-staggered-grids-topologies-and-ufuncs-in-python).
 To compute arbitary operations like vorticity we refactored xGCM to be able to apply "grid ufuncs".
 The [documentation on grid ufuncs is here](https://xgcm.readthedocs.io/en/latest/grid_ufuncs.html), but a blog post is also planned.